 Guidelines on monetary policy instruments

-The Guidelines of the Swiss National Bank (SNB) on monetary policy instruments describe the use of monetary policy instruments.
-The Guidelines, which have been prepared as a corollary to the monetary policy concept already defined by the National Bank, describe the instruments and procedures used for implementing monetary policy.
-They set out in detail the transactions described in art.
-9, para.
-1 of the National Bank Act that are at the SNB’s disposal for performing the monetary policy tasks assigned to it.
-In particular, they specify the terms on which the National Bank concludes transactions and the procedures that are to be observed in such cases.
-Further, they specify what security is eligible for monetary policy transactions with the SNB.
+The ‘Guidelines of the Swiss National Bank (SNB) on monetary policy instruments’ describe the use of monetary policy instruments.
+They describe the instruments and procedures for implementing monetary policy under the monetary policy strategy.
+They set out in detail the transactions described in the National Bank Act which are at the SNB’s disposal for performing the monetary policy tasks assigned to it.
+In particular, they specify the terms on which the SNB concludes transactions and the procedures that are to be observed in such cases.
+Further, they specify the types of collateral that are eligible for monetary policy transactions involving the SNB.

 Important monetary policy data